Skip to main content

 Abstract

-Host-microbe relationships are studied across biological disciplines, with different but related discipline-specific conceptual frameworks arising from each of them.
-Without a unified framework that can be applied across all symbioses, we cannot do the interdisciplinary work necessary to understand the underlying rules that govern symbiosis.
-Here I present a new conceptual framework for host-microbe symbiosis, rooted in its original definition, across three axes of fitness effects, partner fidelity and transmission mode.
+Host-microbe relationships are studied across biological disciplines, with unique but overlapping conceptual frameworks arising from each of them.
+Without a unified framework that can be applied across all host-microbe symbioses, we cannot do the interdisciplinary work necessary to understand the underlying rules that govern them.
+Here I present a new conceptual framework for host-microbe symbiosis, rooted in the original definition of symbiosis, across three axes: fitness effects, partner fidelity and transmission mode.
 The three axes make a cube where any symbiotic relationship can be placed.
 The position of a particular symbiosis is fluid and context-dependent, changing through evolution and throughout the lifetime of an organism.
 The three axes make for a simple and inclusive framework for symbiosis.
-We can use this framework to examine every known symbiosis, we will be able to understand the rules and patterns that govern them.
+We can use this framework to examine every known host-microbe symbiosis, which will allow us to understand the rules and patterns that govern them.

 DOI